-Guyer Area: East Well Au soil anomaly identified

-Analysis of results from the ongoing Ultra Fine Fraction (UFF+) soil program have identified a second significant, 4km long, coincident Au and multi-element soil anomaly.
-The residual soil anomaly, known as East Well, is located within the Guyer target area.
+Further assays have been received around the East Well Au soil anomaly from the ongoing Ultra Fine Fraction (UFF+) soil program and these new results have significantly increased the size of the Au soil anomaly.
+The UFF+ anomaly now covers an area 5km wide, defined by coincident Au and multi-element anomalism.
+The residual soil anomaly, known as 14UF002 (East Well), is located within the Guyer target area.

 The anomaly displays a strong Au-W-Te-Mo geochemical association and is interpreted to be underlain by granodiorite.
-The anomaly has a >4km long strike north-south and a 2km width east-west, comprising 3 closely spaced priority zones, as follows:
+The anomaly has a >5km long strike north-south and a 5km width east-west, comprising several priority zones, with the 3 main zones being:

-- Priority 1 Zone: Consists of coherent Au and multi-element anomalism across 4 sample lines. - Priority 2 Zone: Narrow coherent Au anomaly across 2 sample lines with offset multi-element anomalism. - Priority 3 Zone: Generally Au only anomaly.
-The sample lines are spaced 400m apart and 100m along line (400m x 100m).
+- Priority 1 Zone: Consists of coherent Au and multi-element anomalism across 8 sample lines. - Priority 2 Zone: Narrow coherent Au anomaly across 3 sample lines with offset multi-element anomalism. - Priority 3 Zone: Generally Au only anomaly across 6 sample lines.

+Samples are spaced 100m apart on lines 400m apart (100m x 400m).

-Figure 1: Size and geometry of the East Well Au anomaly.
+Figure 1: Expanded size and geometry of the East Well Au anomaly.